REC/CEC definitions

 For RECs:

-- Open and voluntary participation
+• Open and voluntary participation

-- Eligibility
+• Eligibility

-- Effective control (based on geographic proximity)
+• Effective control (based on geographic proximity)

-- Autonomy
+• Autonomy

 Level of detail in the elaboration of principles contained in EU criteria

-There is no elaboration of what these terms mean in the context of Malta.
-There are no provisions on CECs, except for a reference at article 24(1) that the regulatory framework for citizen energy communities envisaged by regulation 13 of the Electricity Regulations shall ensure that final customers, in particular household customers, are entitled to participate in a renewable energy community while maintaining their rights or obligations as final customers, and without being subject to unjustified or discriminatory conditions or procedures that would prevent their participation in a renewable energy community, provided that for private undertakings, their participation does not constitute their primary commercial or professional activity.
-From this one reference it seems that it is not clear if CECs exist separately from RECs, or what is the relationship between them.
+In Subsidiary Legislation 545.35 that introduces provisions on RECs there is a reference at article 24(1) specifying that the regulatory framework for citizen energy communities envisaged by regulation 13 of the Electricity Regulations shall ensure that final customers, in particular household customers, are entitled to participate in a renewable energy community while maintaining their rights or obligations as final customers, and without being subject to unjustified or discriminatory conditions or procedures that would prevent their participation in a renewable energy community, provided that for private undertakings, their participation does not constitute their primary commercial or professional activity.
+From this reference it seems that there might be a confusion on the relationship between CECs and RECs.

 Clearly defined purpose

-Copy paste from EU provisions - The primary purpose of a REC is to provide environmental, economic or social community benefits for its shareholders or members or for the local areas where it operates, rather than financial profits.
+Copy paste from EU provisions - The primary purpose of a REC or CEC is to provide environmental, economic or social community benefits for its shareholders or members or for the local areas where it operates, rather than financial profits.

 ICA cooperative governance principles reflected